1Password/terraform-provider-onepassword/CONTRIBUTING.md

-# Contributing to 1Password
+# Contributing

 Thank you so much for contributing to 1Password.
 We appreciate your time and help.
 Here are some guidelines to help you get started.

 ## Building

-To build the 1Password Connect Terraform provider run the following
+To build the 1Password Connect Terraform provider run the following:

 ```sh
 $ go build .
 ```

-This will create the `terraform-provider-onepassword` binary
+This will create the `terraform-provider-onepassword` binary.

 ## Testing the Provider

-To run the go tests and check test coverage run the following
+To run the go tests and check test coverage run the following:

 ```sh
 $ go test -v ./... -cover